aquariumbio/pfish/README.md

    pfish create -c <category-name> -o <operation-type-name>
    ```

-2. [creating a library is not currently supported]
+2. [Creating a library is not currently supported.
+The work-around is to create the library in Aquarium and use pull.]

 ### Pull